13 Weird Ways to Help Fight Your Depression Without Medication

 Favorite Decks for Shadow Work:

-6. MOOD SUPPLEMENT
+8. TAKE A MOOD SUPPLEMENT

 One of my favorite ways to help depression without medication is to take a mood supplement.